Wandalen/wTools/module/experimental/config_hierarchy/docs/api/001_config_paths_trait.md

 - **Purpose**: Define the contract for supplying path and naming configuration to ConfigManager.
 - **Responsibility**: Document all path derivation methods, defaults, env var naming, and OS-specific fallbacks.
-- **In Scope**: All 15 ConfigPaths methods; path derivation formulas; env var naming; only app_name() is required.
+- **In Scope**: All `ConfigPaths` methods; path derivation formulas; env var naming; only app_name() is required.
 - **Out of Scope**: Default values (→ api/002), validation (→ api/003), file format (→ format/001).

 ### Abstract

-`ConfigPaths` is one of the three traits users implement to configure `ConfigManager< D, P, V >`.
+`ConfigPaths` is one of the three traits users implement to configure the manager type.
 It controls all path derivation — where config files live, what they are named, how environment variables are formatted, and which OS-specific directories to use as fallbacks.
-Only `app_name()` is required; all other 14 methods have sensible defaults derived from the app name.
+Only `app_name()` is required; all other methods have sensible defaults derived from the app name.

 ### Operations